mrforg/enterprise/README.md

 ## *ArchiMate at Nobia* ##

-The ArchiMate modelling is designed to allow users to model the Application, Business, Technology layers of an IT architecture.
-In addition, it provides *extensions* that allow for modelling of Motivation, Implementation and Strategic elements of an IT architecture.
+The ArchiMate modelling language is designed to allow users to model the Application, Business, Technology layers of an IT architecture.
+In addition, it provides *extensions* that allow for modelling of Motivation, Implementation and Strategic elements of an architecture.
 In effect the full ArchiMate specifcation allows for high-level modelling of *anything* that might relate to an IT system/change.

 Based on Nobia's requirements and to ease adoption we have decided to use a subset of the full ArchiMate notation when building the Nobia Enterprise Application Model (as per the diagram below).